deng-xiangsheng/EdgeRazor/README.md

 ---

-**EdgeRazor** is a unified and lightweight framework for edge AI, designed to train models that are smaller, faster, and deployable across diverse hardware, ranging from mobile and edge endpoints to latency-sensitive clouds.
+**EdgeRazor** is a lightweight framework for edge AI, designed to train models that are smaller, faster, and deployable across diverse hardware, ranging from mobile and edge endpoints to latency-sensitive clouds.
 The EdgeRazor framework **seamlessly integrates** model compression techniques into existing full-precision training pipelines with **minimal code modification**, preserving promising task performance and enabling low-cost and high-efficiency computations.

 EdgeRazor currently focuses on low-bit LLM compression via configurable quantization-aware distillation.
 In terms of **quantization**, EdgeRazor supports quantizing weights (including embedding and lm_head layers), activations, and KV cache.
 Quantized bit-widths include the uniform 1.58-bit and 4-bit, as well as matrix-wise mixed-precision, such as 2.79-bit (50% 4-bit + 50% 1.58-bit) and 1.88-bit (12.5% 4-bit + 87.5% 1.58-bit).
 In terms of **distillation**, EdgeRazor offers the logits, features, and attention distillation, all of which can be flexibly combined within a unified configuration interface.